 The best way parents can help in these situations is by giving children enough time for a conversation. 🗣

 Kids will then take this opportunity to talk about what is bothering them or have the joy of sharing their day with their parents.
 Either way, good mental health will help them fall asleep more readily!

 👉 Tip #4: Avoid certain foods

-While a hot chocolate might be a great Christmas treat before bed, on a regular basis it can disrupt childrens’ sleep cycle!
-Other foods that make the body alert instead of letting it wind down are ice-cream, cheese, chips and even a spicy curry!
+While hot chocolate might be a great Christmas treat before bed, on a regular basis it can disrupt children’s sleep cycle!
+Other foods that alert the body instead of letting it wind down are ice cream, cheese, chips and even a spicy curry!
 So it’s best for kids to avoid these foods before bedtime. ✊

 👉 Tip #5: Manage screen time